Non-Nucleoside Analogue Reverse Transcriptase Inhibitors (NNRTIs)

 Efficacy in Clinical Trials

 Patients must be able to take RPV on a regular schedule and with a full meal, which may limit its usefulness for some adolescents with irregular schedules.
-The FDC formulation Odefsey is a small pill and can be useful for certain patients who have difficulty swallowing pills but want to switch from a multipill regimen and who do not have any drug resistance mutations that are associated with the components of Odefsey.
+The FDC formulation Odefsey is a small pill and can be useful for certain patients who have difficulty swallowing pills and want to switch from a multipill regimen, and who do not have any drug resistance mutations that are associated with the components of Odefsey.

 Pharmacokinetics

 The pharmacokinetics (PKs), safety, and efficacy of RPV in children aged <12 years have not been established but are currently being studied in patients aged 6 years to <12 years and weighing ≥17 kg (ClinicalTrials.gov identifier NCT00799864).
-The Panel on Antiretroviral Therapy and Medical Management of Children Living with HIV (the Panel) has agreed that the use of RPV may be appropriate in certain children aged <12 years and weighing ≥35 kg.
-However, the Panel advises consulting an expert in pediatric HIV infection prior to prescribing RPV in a child in this age and weight group.
+The Panel on Antiretroviral Therapy and Medical Management of Children Living With HIV (the Panel) has agreed that the use of RPV may be appropriate in certain children aged <12 years and weighing ≥35 kg.
+However, the Panel advises consulting an expert in pediatric HIV infection prior to prescribing RPV for a child in this age and weight group.

-Parameter | Adults | Adolescents Aged 12 to <18 Years |
+Parameter | Adults | Adolescents Aged 12 Years to <18 Years |

 ---|---|---|